Oedipus Mayor: Plot

 Set amidst the rebel wars (representing the Theban plagues) of contemporary Colombia, young Mayor Edipo must mediate a peace deal between conflicting guerrilla groups and the army.
 It is raining when he leaves.
 His journey is interrupted when he gets into a shoot-out on a lonely bridge.
 Returning fire, Edipo somehow escapes.
 As soon as he gets to town he hears that a prominent leader Layo was brutally slain.
 No one knows who shot him.
 Meanwhile, a blind coffin-maker Tiresias wanders town making dire prophecies concerning Edipo's future.
 It is he who tells the mayor that Layo was murdered by a family member.
-Edipo's fate is sealed when he gets involved with the beautiful and much older Yocasta, a woman who last had sex thirty years before with her husband Layo.
+Edipo's fate is sealed when he gets involved with the beautiful and much older Yocasta, a woman who last had sex thirty years ago with her husband Layo.
 She got pregnant and bore a son ... tragedy ensues.